akiru-brew/8-Ancient-Weirdo/Readme.md

 ### Sanitistion

 Sanitisation is different.
 After using VWP for 20 years to clean and sanitise I've read that it's not good for stainless steel.
 I've now got some PBW for cleaning the mash tun, and a Chemsan for sanitisation.
-Apparently I don't need to sanitise anythat that touches the beer until after the boil stage.
+Apparently I don't need to sanitise anything that touches the beer until after the boil stage.
 I learnt a lot from [this video](https://www.youtube.com/watch?v=8p6CmLoj0eo).

 ### Heating

 Heating is different.
 In the past I've turned the boiler on and off with a switch and checked regularly with a thermometer.
-I have have digitial controlers with a choice of 2 heaters. a 500W heater is good for maintaining a stable temperature at anyting <80C, the 1900W heater is good at maintaining a rolling boil.
+I have have digital controllers with a choice of 2 heaters. a 500W heater is good for maintaining a stable temperature at anything <80C, the 1900W heater is good at maintaining a rolling boil.
 Both at once are (not surprisingly) the fastest way to heat my liquor and wort.
 Heating comes in 3 stages.

 * Mash the grain at 66C for ~1 hour.
 * Heat to 77C for sparging.